-Martin Colclough Head of Sports Recovery at Help for Heroes said: “The freedom and exhilaration the Help for Heroes Para-Polo Team has gained from playing polo up until now is fantastic to see.
+Louise Watson, Help for Heroes Sports Recovery Manager, said: “The freedom and exhilaration the Help for Heroes Para-Polo Players have gained from playing polo is fantastic to see.
 The influence the sport has on the mental and physical health of someone who has suffered life-changing injury or illness makes this - and all adaptive sport - incredibly valuable.
-I imagine that the match will be closely fought and we can’t wait to see who wins.
-Thank you too to the Best of British Polo for allowing us the opportunity to play and for raising vital funds that will help our heroes now and into the future.”
+I’d like to say a big thank you to Cool Hooves Polo, who have spent the past year teaching our wounded how to play Polo and also to the Best of British Polo for allowing the Para Polo Players the opportunity to play their first match, and for raising vital funds that will help our heroes now and into the future.”

-David Cowley, who is organising the event, said: “We are excited to be involved with such an extraordinary charity and are very grateful both to them and to Tidworth Polo Club for their enthusiasm and support for such an important day in the polo calendar.
-Spectators will be in for an epic eyeful of the best polo as the player’s battle it out in style and in such a beautiful setting.”
+David Cowley, who organised the event, said: “We are excited to be involved with such an extraordinary charity and are very grateful both to them and to Tidworth Polo Club for their enthusiasm and support for such an important day in the polo calendar.
+Spectators were in for an epic eyeful of the best polo as the players battled it out in style and in such a beautiful setting.”